kptdev/kpt/docs/design-docs/08-package-variant.md

 }

 // InjectionSelectorTemplate is used to calculate the injectors field of the
 // resulting package variants.
-For each field, only one of the plain and Expr
+Only one of the Name and NameExpr fields may be
-// entries may be specified.
+// specified.
 type InjectionSelectorTemplate struct {
         Group   *string `json:"group,omitempty"`
         Version *string `json:"version,omitempty"`
         Kind    *string `json:"kind,omitempty"`
         Name    *string `json:"name,omitempty"`

-        GroupExpr   *string `json:"groupExpr,omitempty"`
-        VersionExpr *string `json:"versionExpr,omitempty"`
-        KindExpr    *string `json:"kindExpr,omitempty"`
         NameExpr    *string `json:"nameExpr,omitempty"`
 }